ANDY’S STORY

 Nothing is impossible

-Born in 1949, Andy grew up in New Haven, CT and, aged 14, became the state’s youngest Eagle Scout.
+Born in 1949, Andy grew up in New Haven, CT and, at age 14, became the state’s youngest Eagle Scout.
 He graduated from Dartmouth College in the class of 1971.
-It was at Dartmouth, and especially the Dartmouth Outing Club, where Andy added a love of climbing to his passion for the wilderness.
+It was at Dartmouth, and especially the Dartmouth Outing Club, where Andy discovered his deep love of climbing and his passion for the wilderness.

-He joined the Dartmouth Outing club and, while still in college, took part in a number of climbing expeditions as well as relief missions in Bolivia and Peru.
+While still in college, he took part in a number of climbing expeditions as well as the North American Andean Relief Mission in Peru in 1970 following an earthquake there.

 Expedition Leader